statamic/cms/README.md

 Thank you for considering contributing to Statamic!
 Please review the [contribution guide][contribution] before you open issues or send pull requests.

+## Code of Conduct

+In order to ensure that the Statamic community is welcoming to all and generally a rad place to belong, please review and abide by the [Code of Conduct](https://github.com/statamic/three-cms/wiki/Code-of-Conduct).

 ## Important Links

 - [Statamic 3 Documentation][docs]